RKS244256/Grade-11-Notes/Chemistry/SCH3U0.md

 Exceptions to this rule include Nitrogen & Oxygen.
 Oxygen is smaller than Nitrogen but has a lower IE. We can look at their electron configurations to explain this.

 Nitrogen has half of its 2p sublevel filled whilst Oxygen has a pair in one of its 2p orbitals.
-This pair increases the electron-rlectron repulsion associated with the pairing which makes it easier for Oxygen to lose an electron.
+This pair increases the electron-electron repulsion associated with the pairing which makes it easier for Oxygen to lose an electron.

 ###### Ionization Energies in kJ/mol